papakvy/laptop/README.md

 * [Homebrew] for managing operating system libraries
 * [RVM] for managing versions of Ruby
 * [NVM] for managing versions of Node.JS
-* [The Silver Searcher] a code-searching tool similar to ack, but faster
 * [Zsh] as your shell
 * [oh-my-zsh] to spice up your shell
 * [VS Code] code editor
-* [Watchman] watch files and take action when they change
 * [gpg2] GNU Pretty Good Privacy (PGP) package
 * [libyaml] YAML Parser
 * [coreutils] GNU File, Shell, and Text utilities